lcnbr/PhysVault/PhysNotes/QFTII/Schwinger-Dyson equation.md

 We observe that setting $\hbar=0$ implies that the leading order of the effective action $G$ coincides with the classical action $S$ (up to a constant shift).

 # Correlator form
-The [[Schwinger-Dyson equation]] is the quantum analogue to the classical [[Euler-Lagrange equations]]
+The [[.md|Schwinger-Dyson equation]] is the quantum analogue to the classical [[../AnalyticalMech/Euler-Lagrange equations]]

 A convenient form of the Schwinger-Dyson equation uses correlators in the presence of sources $J$ (c.f. [[effective field functional]])
 $$
 \langle\delta S[\Psi] / \delta \Psi(x)+J(x)\rangle_{J}=0
 $$
-This is precisely the expectation value of the [[Euler-Lagrange equations]] in the presence of (arbitrary) sources.
+This is precisely the expectation value of the [[../AnalyticalMech/Euler-Lagrange equations]] in the presence of (arbitrary) sources.

-Commonly, the generating functional $Z[J]$ is defined as a [[graph generating functional|path integral]]. .
+Commonly, the generating functional $Z[[graph generating functional|J]]. .
 Alternatively the generating functional can be viewed as the solution to the Schwinger-Dyson differential equation which is formulated in terms of the action $S$.